mchu-1/mchu.github.io/bio.md

 # Who am I?
-My name is Mathew, I am a genetic engineer and ex-doctor based in Sydney, Australia.
+My name is Mathew, I am a genetic engineer and medical doctor based in Sydney, Australia.

 # What do I believe in?
 Genetically upgraded humans.